seamusabshere/upsert/README.md

 1. Provide `require 'upsert/debug'` that will make sure you are selecting on columns that have unique indexes
 1. Make `Upsert` instances accept arbitrary columns, which is what people probably expect. (this should work on PG already)
-1. Naming suggestions: should "document" be called "setters" or "attributes"?

 ## Real-world usage